nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

 ![AlwaysInstallElevated-SharpUp](/Pictures/AlwaysInstallElevated-SharpUp.png)

-:information_source: Moreover, you can use `SharpUp.exe audit` to perform a comprehensive enumeration of all misconfigurations and vulnerabilities on the specified machine.
+:information_source: Moreover, you can use `SharpUp.exe audit` to perform a comprehensive enumeration of all misconfigurations vulnerabilities on the specified machine.

 #### Exploitation